 Your lawyer will help you decide whether to fight the lien in court or negotiate a settlement.
 The decision depends largely on which state you live in.
 In some, you may be able to fend off a lien if:

 - You prove that you've paid your construction bills fully and on time.

 - You prove that the contractor who filed the lien has breached their contract and doesn’t deserve to be paid.

 You’ll be looking at legal fees that range from $5,000-$15,000.
 For small disputes, it may be worthwhile to negotiate a settlement rather than going before a judge.

-If you’ve already paid your general contractor in full, then you can sue the general contractor to recover any losses incurred by a subcontractor’s lien -- assuming the general contractor hasn’t gone bankrupt or disappeared -- and file a complaint with the state contractor licensing board.
+If you’ve already paid your general contractor in full, you can sue the general contractor to recover any losses incurred by a subcontractor’s lien -- assuming the general contractor hasn’t filed for bankruptcy or disappeared -- and file a complaint with the state contractor licensing board.